pinecone-io/pinecone-ts-client/guides/assistant/file-management.md

 # File Management

-This guide covers operations for managing files within a Pinecone Assistant, including uploading, listing, describing, and deleting files.
+This guide covers operations for managing files within a Pinecone Assistant, including uploading, upserting, listing, describing, deleting files, and polling the async operations those mutations return.

 For more information, see [Manage files](https://docs.pinecone.io/guides/assistant/manage-files).

 ## Upload a file

 Upload a local file to an Assistant.
-You can attach metadata to the file for organization and filtering purposes.
+You can attach metadata to the file for organization and filtering purposes. `uploadFile` returns an `OperationModel` — the file is processed asynchronously, so use `describeOperation` to poll until it is ready.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';